Challenge FOR Kids

 The goal is for your team to complete 130 kilometres of outdoor activity!

-Register your class as a team for Jack Frost Challenge, with the goal to reach 130km of collective outdoor activities during the week of Feb 2 – 8, 2020.
+Register your family or class as a team for Jack Frost Challenge, with the goal to reach 130km of collective outdoor activities during the week of Feb 7 – 13, 2021.
 Run, bike, walk, snowshoe, build snow forts, toboggan, or even roll around in the snow!
 Count your kilometres of running, biking, walking, or snowshoeing.
 To log the other activities – 10 min of play, or activity counts for 1km!

-1. Register your class or school as a ‘workplace team’
+1. Register your family, class, or school as a ‘workplace team’

-3. Have a chance to win prizes!
-There’s a prize for Most Kilometres Kid (under 14) and Most Kilometres Classroom (based on an average km)
+4. Have a chance to win prizes!
+There’s a prize for Most Kilometres Family and Most Kilometres Classroom (based on an average km).

 BikeWalkRoll School Travel Survey